danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 used by the client to validate the server's public key {{validation}}.
 Details on encoding are in {{encoding}}.

-To ease clients connecting to these long names, servers SHOULD advertise their long names on the local network {{?DNS-SD=RFC6763}}.

 # Short Host Names {#short}